AlexeyGrishin/gulp-livereload-mithril/README.md

     * `attribute` - first string expression in function body, for example in `function view() { "__stateless"; return 5;}` the attribute will be `__stateless`)
     * `paramNames` - list of function argument names

+It returns a function that could be used in a pipe.
+Also this function has `browserify` field which contains `browserify` helper object with 2 functions:
+* `transform` - returns transformer for `browserify`
+* `inject` - pipe function to gulp, shall be used after `browserify`.